-(c) The offence is committed outside its territory with a view to the commission of an offence established in accordance with this Convention within its territory; or
+(c) The offence is [one of those established in accordance with article [money laundering] of this Convention and is (USA, Canada)] committed outside its territory with a view to the commission of an offence established in accordance with [article [money laundering] of (USA, Canada)] this Convention within its territory; or (Delete sub-para: Japan, Colombia, Germany, EU and mS, UK, Norway) (retain original sub-para: India, Algeria)

+Alt(c) The offence is one of those established in accordance with Article 33 paragraph (1) (b) (ii) and is committed outside its territory with a view to the commission of an offence established in accordance with Article 33 paragraph 1 (a) (i) or 33 paragraph 1 (b) (i) of this Convention within its territory; or (Jamaica on behalf of Caricom, Singapore, USA) (reservation: Iran)

+Alt.2(c).
+The offence is committed wholly or partly outside the territory of [that alt.: the (Brazil)] State Party but its effects [in the territory of the State Party] constitute an offence or result in the commission of an offence [moved: in the territory of the State Party (Brazil)].
+(Russian Fed., Iran) (reservation: Colombia, Honduras, Norway) (delete: USA, Switzerland, UK, Australia)

-(d) The offence is committed against the State Party; or
+(d) The offence is committed against the State Party; or (Delete sub-para: Israel, Canada, Australia, New Zealand, Switzerland) (Retain: Pakistan, Algeria, Egypt, EU and mS, India, China, Iran, USA)

 (e) The offence involves the [computer data] [electronic/digital information] of the State Party’s nationals, irrespective of the place of its physical storage, processing or screening.
+(Delete sub-para: Singapore, Jamaica on behalf of Caricom, Japan, UK, Pakistan, Algeria, Colombia, Netherlands, EU and mS, USA, Chile, Canada, Australia, Rep. of Korea, Jamaica on behalf of Caricom, Liechtenstein, Thailand, New Zealand, Norway, Switzerland) (Retain: Iran, India)

+2bis.
+Each State Party may reserve the right not to apply or to apply only in specific cases or conditions the jurisdiction rules laid down in para.
+2 of this article or any part thereof.
+(Israel) (Delete: Iran, EU and mS, USA, India, Venezuela, UK, Algeria, Egypt)

+Delete in relation to para.
+6: EU, Singapore, Canada, Israel, Liechtenstein, Norway.
+Retain: Brazil, India, UK, Pakistan, Egypt, USA, Australia, Iran.

-3. For the purposes of the article on extradition of this Convention, each State Party shall take such measures as may be necessary to establish its jurisdiction over the offences established in accordance with this Convention when the alleged offender is present in its territory and it does not extradite such person solely on the ground that he or she is one of its nationals.
+3. For the purposes of the article on extradition of this Convention, each State Party [shall alt: may (UK, Norway, Singapore) (retain original: Argentina)] take such measures as may be necessary to establish its jurisdiction over the offences established in accordance with this Convention when the alleged offender is present in its territory and it does not extradite such person solely on the ground that he or she is one of its nationals.

+Move to extradition: Egypt

+Retain original: Brazil, EU and mS, Argentina

+4. Each State Party may also take such measures as may be necessary to establish its jurisdiction over the offences established in accordance with this Convention when the alleged offender is present in its territory and it does not extradite him or her.

+Move to extradition: Egypt

+Retain original: Brazil, EU and mS, Argentina

-4. Each State Party may also take such measures as may be necessary to establish its jurisdiction over the offences established in accordance with this Convention when the alleged offender is present in its territory and it does not extradite him or her.5.
-If a State Party exercising its jurisdiction under paragraph 1 or 2 of this article has been notified, or has otherwise learned, that any other States Parties are conducting an investigation, prosecution or judicial proceeding in respect of the same conduct, the competent authorities of those States Parties shall, as appropriate, consult one another with a view to coordinating their actions.
+5. If a State Party exercising its jurisdiction under paragraph 1 or 2 of this article has been notified, or has otherwise learned, that any other States Parties are conducting an investigation, prosecution or judicial proceeding in respect of the same conduct, the competent authorities of those States Parties shall, as appropriate, consult one another with a view to coordinating their actions[, aiming to enhance the effectiveness of combatting the use of ICTs for criminal purposes (China, Iran)].

+Retain original: Brazil, EU and mS, Argentina, Norway, Algeria, Dominican Rep., Chile, UK